SuDa2103/Journal/_posts/2022-01-11-how-i-built-my-mvp.md

 ### The Fancier Stuff

 #### Nested Comments
 The first challenge I had was trying to implement nested comments into my app.
-A nested comment is where a user can reply to a comment, and can create threads of nested comments that way.
+A nested comment is where a user can reply to a comment and can create threads of nested comments that way.
 This was a situation where it took me much longer than expected.

 ![]({{ site.baseurl }}/images/demo/nested-comments.jpg)